mikkoha/react-message-box-async/README.md

 The code for this package is simple and adaptable.
 For advanced use cases:

-- Copy relevant parts of the code to your project instead of using the npm package
+- Copy relevant parts of the code to your project instead of using the npm package.
+You likely need at least the contents of the `src/messageBox.tsx` file.
+Components `Modal.tsx` and `Button.tsx` can be copied as well, but there is nothing special about them.
-- Customize the modal appearance, integrate with your application's theming system or use your own modal component
+- Customize the modal appearance, integrate with your application's theming system or use your own modal component, etc.

 ## API